carolinacostache/robo2024/README.md

 # Introduction to Robotics Course

 ##  This repo will contain all materials I used this semester.
-## Each hoemwork-project has its dedicated folder.
+## Each homework-project has its dedicated folder.

 # Summary